dark logo watermark

 It is your responsibility stay up to date on the latest visa and entry requirements for your destination.
 Please use the CIBT entry tracker on our website as a guideline or visit the relevant immigration webpage for more information regarding this.

-Do I need any immunisations to travel to Nepal?
+Do I need vaccinations to visit Nepal?

 Do you recommend buying travel insurance?